IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

-## Dynamodb-Guardium Logstash filter plug-in
+# Dynamodb-Guardium Logstash filter plug-in

 This is a [Logstash](https://github.com/elastic/logstash) filter plug-in for the univer***REMOVED***l connector that is featured in IBM Security Guardium.
-It parses events and mes***REMOVED***ges from the Amazon DynamoDB audit log into a Guardium record instance (which is a standard structure made out of several parts).
+It parses events and mes***REMOVED***ges from the Amazon DynamoDB audit log into a [Guardium record](https://github.com/IBM/univer***REMOVED***l-connectors/blob/main/common/src/main/java/com/ibm/guardium/univer***REMOVED***lconnector/commons/structures/Record.java) instance (which is a standard structure made out of several parts).
 The information is then sent over to Guardium.
 Guardium records include the accessor (the person who tried to access the data), the session, data, and exceptions.
 If there are no errors, the data contains details about the query "construct".
-The contstruct details the main action (verb) and collections (objects) involved.
+The construct details the main action (verb) and collections (objects) involved.

 The plug-in is free and open-source (Apache 2.0).
 It can be used as a starting point to develop additional filter plug-ins for Guardium univer***REMOVED***l connector.

-## Supported Events

-    1. UpdateTable event
-    2. CreateTable event
-    3. DescribeTable event
-    4. ListTables event
-    5. DeleteTable event
-    6. Error event

-## Configuring Amazon DynamoDB and sending logs to CloudWatch
+## 1. Configuring Amazon DynamoDB

-# To authorize outgoing traffic from Amazon Web Services (AWS) to Guardium, run these API:

-	grdapi add_domain_to_univer***REMOVED***l_connector_allowed_domains domain=amazonaws.com
-	grdapi add_domain_to_univer***REMOVED***l_connector_allowed_domains domain=amazon.com

 In the AWS web interface, configure the service for Dynamodb.

-## Procedure
+### Procedure

 	1. Go to https://console.aws.amazon.com/: